kellyluo25/recollectives/_posts/2022-06-24-collections-13.md

 ## this past month

 -   **watched**: *the summer i turned pretty*
+	- **not watching:** the fleabag-ification of [persuasion](https://www.youtube.com/watch?v=Fz7HmgPJQak).
 -   **read**: *book lovers* by emily henry
+	- such a smart book. knows the tropes of a small town romance and plays those cards so well.
 -   **listened**: *the summer i turned pretty* soundtrack could hardly be more perfect if it tried—taylor, bleachers, olivia, phoebe, carly. *and* bon iver. plus billie and ariana just for kicks.